Automattic/jetpack/readme.txt

 Yes, VaultPress supports Multisite installs.
 Each site will require its own subscription.

 == Changelog ==
+= 1.8.0 - 7 Mar 2016 =
+* Add support for an upcoming ability to have the Jetpack plugin manage registering the VaultPress plugin and entering the required API key.
+Gone will be the days of needing to copy/paste it!

 = 1.7.9 - 24 Feb 2016 =
 * PHP 7 support.
 Drop support for PHP 4 and versions of WordPress older than 3.2.
 * Silence PHP errors when attempting to change the execution time limit when PHP is running in safe mode.